gravitational/teleport/examples/chart/teleport-auto-trustedcluster/README.md

 - 1 replica
 - Record ssh/k8s exec and attach session to the `emptyDir` of the Teleport pod
   - These sessions will also be stored on the root cluster, if used to access this Helm-configured cluster remotely
-- The assumed externally accessible hostname of Teleport is `teleport.example.com`
 - Teleport will be deployed using a Kubernetes LoadBalancer
   - This is a requirement for a trusted cluster setup
 - TLS is enabled by default on the Proxy